openshift-psap/specfem-client/documentation/specfem_blog.md

 asynchronous MPI communications, and GPU acceleration (Cuda or OpenCL).

-This blog post presents the design and implementation of GO client for building and running Specfem on OpenShift.
+This blog post presents the design and implementation of a GO client for building and running Specfem on OpenShift.
 Specfem has the particularity to require two stages of parallel execution: the mesher runs first, and generates a source-code header file (required to build the solver) plus a mesh database.
 Then the actual solver runs and performs the simulation.

 In the following, we go in more in depth into Specfem build steps and how they are carried out in OpenShift.
 See the figure below for an